shaulliv/shaulliv/README.md

 - 👋 Hi, I’m @shaulliv
 - 👀 I’m interested in ...
-Avaya,Linux,Docker
+Avaya,Linux,Docker,Genesys
 - 🌱 I’m currently learning ...
-NixOS,Traefik
+Genesys CX
-- 📫 How to reach me ... shaul@shaulliv.com
+- 📫 How to reach me ... shaulliv@shaulliv.com

 <!---
 shaulliv/shaulliv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.